Thamarai-Selvam/WebServices/README.md

   To run APIs, Navigate to language/Application folder and follow below proc's.

   ### For Python APIs
-  *Built using Flask freamework, use pip to install missing packages if in case of exceptions*
+  *Built using Flask framework, use pip to install missing packages if in case of exceptions*

 ``` py app.py```
    Go to localhost:5000